-They had a wonderful display detailing the renovation work, along with a picture of what the Queen’s House looks like underneath all the scaffolding.
+They had a wonderful display detailing the renovation work.
+This included a picture of what the Queen’s House looks like underneath all the scaffolding.
 The house is actually two separate buildings, joined by a wooden gallery.
 The fashion house Dior is sponsoring the restoration work.

-Most of the gardens in the Queen’s Hamlet are still true to their original layouts from the 18th Century, though.
+Most of the gardens in the Queen’s Hamlet are still true to their original 18th Century layouts, though.
 In fact, the hamlet gardens included fruit trees, vineyards and vegetable gardens:

 Honestly, the buildings here don’t feel real.
 It almost felt like a movie set.
 It’s easy to see why Marie Antoinette loved this place so much.

 The best part of the Queen’s Hamlet, though, is the actual farm itself.
 It’s gorgeous!